lazaronixon/react-native-turbolinks/README.md

 - `url:` Url to visit.
 (Required)
 - `title:` The default value is the title of the Web page.
 - `subtitle:` A subtitle for visitable view.
+- `titleImage:` A image to show on navbar. (iOS Only)
 - `navBarHidden`: Hidden navigation bar.
 (Default false)
 - `leftButtonIcon`: A left button icon. (iOS Only)
+- `appIcon:` Set the icon to display in the 'home' section of the action bar.
+(Android Only)
 - `actions:` A Array of action objects to mount a menu.
   - `action:`
     - `id:` A integer identifier for the action.
 (Required)